US troops surge evacuations out of Kabul but threats persist

 A firefight just outside the airport killed at least one Afghan soldier early Monday, German officials said.
 It was the latest in days of often-lethal turmoil outside the airport.
 People coming in hopes of escaping Taliban rule face sporadic gunfire, beatings by the Taliban, and crowds that have trampled many.

-Associated Press writers Aamer Madhani, Lolita C. Baldor, Ellen Knickmeyer, Hope Yen, Alexandra Jaffe, James LaPorta, Jonathan Lemire and Matthew Lee contributed to this report.
+Associated Press writers Aamer Madhani, Nomaan Merchant, Lolita C. Baldor, Hope Yen, Alexandra Jaffe, James LaPorta, Jonathan Lemire, Matthew Lee and Dan Huff contributed to this report.

 Robert Burns And Ellen Knickmeyer, The Associated Press